3212 Martha Van Rensselaer Hall

 Musick, Kelly, Jennie Brand, and Dwight Davis.
 2012.
 “Variation in the Relationship Between Education and Marriage: Marriage Market Mismatch?”
 Journal of Marriage and Family 74(1):53-69. [working paper CCPR-2010-021]

 Musick is an active member of the Population Association of America (PAA) and the American Sociological Association (ASA), and founding member of the Work and Family Researchers Network (WFRN).
-She serves as a consulting editor for Sociological Science, is an International Collaborator of Stockholm University's Linnaeus Center for Social Policy and Family Dynamics in Europe, and is member of the International Nonmarital Childbearing Network.
+She is Chair-Elect of ASA's Sociology of Population Section and serves the field in various other capacitites, including as editorial board member of the American Sociological Review, consulting editor for Sociological Science, board member of the Roper Center for Public Opinion Research, International Collaborator of Stockholm University's Linnaeus Center for Social Policy and Family Dynamics in Europe, and member of the International Nonmarital Childbearing Network.

 PAM 2030 Population and Public Policy